 After reading so many rave reviews about one of Montevideo’s better restaurants, we checked out Tandory.
 I have mixed feelings about the overall experience, but the appetizer of kokotxas were just about as good as any I’ve had in the Basque Country.
 And the gigantic pork knuckle could not have been more perfectly cooked.
 That said, the barbecue sauce tasted too sweet/too commercial, & Darío’s gnocchi were wonderfully light but again the sauce lacked flavor.
 I’d certainly recommended it but can’t say it was one of my best-ever dining experiences.

 Finally, just next to Pocitos sits another natural inlet, Buceo, with the marina & its own mini-beach.
-Darío & I ate a picnic lunch in the grass here… absolute heaven:
+Darío & I ate a picnic lunch in the grass here one day, enjoying the gorgeous views:

 One of the major shopping centers is nearby… super cramped & unremarkable.
 However, it has a giant Tienda Inglesa supermarket in the basement with lots of excellent prepared food for that beach picnic.
 And a women’s clothing store that got me in trouble with mall security for taking a photo.
 But how could I resist??